castorini/pyserini/README.md

 ### Dense Retrieval

-The `SimpleDenseSearcher` class provides the entry point for dense retrieval, and its usage is quite similar to `SimpleSearcher`.
+The `SimpleDenseSearcher` class provides the entry point for dense retrieval, and its usage is quite similar to `LuceneSearcher`.
 The only additional thing we need to specify for dense retrieval is the query encoder.

 ```python